AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-12-Making-an-animated-GIF-from-a-sequence-of-frames-with-FFMPEG.md

 <pre><code>ffmpeg -i video.mp4 -vf "fps=10,scale=320:-1:flags=lanczos,split[s0][s1];[s0]palettegen[p];[s1][p]paletteuse" -pix_fmt rgb24 -loop 0 out.gif</code></pre>

 <p>This will drastically affect the quality of the .gif and not have a size as small as the .mp4, but will do the job.
-Credit where credit is due, the command is explained in detail in <a href='https://superuser.com/a/556031' target="_blank" rel="noopener noreferrer">this StackExchange answer</a></p>
+Credit where credit is due, the command is explained in detail in <a href='https://superuser.com/a/556031'>this StackExchange answer</a></p>